Skip to main content

 Optimizing File Uploads in ChatGPT Enterprise

-Updated over 2 months ago
+Updated over 3 weeks ago

 ChatGPT Enterprise allows you to upload files in several ways:

-This guide explains how ChatGPT Enterprise handles files based on their type, number, and size, and discusses strategies for improving outputs based on file requirements.
+This guide explains how ChatGPT Enterprise features handles files based on their type, number, and size, and discusses strategies for improving outputs based on file requirements.

 Summary